-Aspen University recognizes that new students may have earned credits at a previous institution, or have experiential learning.
-Aspen University accepts credits earned from an Appropriately Accredited academic institution when the course content is deemed equivalent to that of Aspen.
-In order to make that determination, Aspen University will conduct a comprehensive review of a student's prior academic work, and experiential learning that may potentially qualify for credit.
+Aspen University recognizes that new students may have earned credits at a previous institution or have experiential learning.
+Aspen University accepts credits earned from an appropriately accredited academic institution when the course content is deemed equivalent to that of Aspen and the course meets the minimum credit and grade requirements.
+In order to make that determination, Aspen University will conduct a comprehensive review of a student's prior academic work.
 Aspen University will make every reasonable effort to provide students with an appropriate amount of transfer credit based upon their records.
 Aspen University adheres to the standards of good practice set forth by our accrediting bodies.